sphero-inc/sphero-sdk-raspberrypi-python/docs/index.rst

 Welcome to spheroboros's documentation!
 =======================================

-spheroboros is a library for python 3.5.3 that is intended to run on a Raspberry Pi.
+spheroboros is a library for making calls to a running Sphero Service to control Sphero Robots.

-Use it to make calls to a running Sphero Service to control Sphero Robots.
+It requires python 3.5.3 and is intended to run on a Raspberry Pi.

 Currently Supported Sphero Robots:
     - Sphero RVR